marisalim/testing-Rstudio-binder/make_rstudio_binder.md

-# Making a RStudio binder
+# Making an RStudio binder

+In this tutorial, you'll learn how to make an RStudio binder environment.

 What you'll need:
 - GitHub account